 Tips for a Memorable Trip

-Planning a memorable trip to the Waitaki River requires a blend of adventure and relaxation, ensuring you make the most of this stunning destination.
-Start your day with salmon fishing on the lower river, then head to the Waitaki Hydro Station Lookout for awe-inspiring views.
-Don't miss a hike up Kurow Hill for panoramic vistas.
+Planning a memorable trip to the Waitaki River blends adventure and relaxation, ensuring you maximize this stunning destination.
+Start with salmon fishing on the lower river, then visit the Waitaki Hydro Station Lookout.

-- Stay hydrated and fueled: Carry water and snacks, especially if you're hiking or cycling along the Alps to Ocean Cycle Trail.
+- Stay hydrated and fueled: Carry water and snacks, especially if hiking or cycling along the Alps to Ocean Cycle Trail.

 Frequently Asked Questions